oVirt/ovirt-ansible-infra/roles/oVirt.storages/README.md

 oVirt Storages
 ==============

-The `ovirt.storages` role is used to set up oVirt storages.
+The `oVirt.storages` role is used to set up oVirt storages.

 Requirements
 ------------